20k/rtlsdr_net_daemon/readme.md

 # Installation

-Overwrite (backup first!) the old rtlsdr.dll/librtlsdr.dll bundled with an application, with the ones provided under releases (in the dll folder), and then start up the daemon (rtlsdr_daemon.exe).
-Both a 32-bit, and 64-bit dll are provided (rtlsdr.dll, and librtlsdr.dll respectively)
+1. Overwrite (backup first!) the old rtlsdr.dll/librtlsdr.dll bundled with an application, with the dlls provided in the latest release.
+These live in /dll
+2. Start up the daemon rtlsdr_daemon.exe
+3. That's it, everything should work

+Both a 32-bit, and 64-bit replacement dll are provided (rtlsdr.dll, and librtlsdr.dll respectively)

 # Description